dhmhgreCompilersII/MATHL/README.md

     2. Read from one or multiple input files
         The parser accepts one or multiple input files and after processing it can continue in interactive mode accepting more commands interactively
+    3. Interactive code blocks
+        The user can provide multiple commands in a row through nested blocks of code delimeted with curly braces {}.
+The MATHL processor postpones the processing of commands until the last closing curly brace is pressed followed by ENTER